-- 1. Differences among states and territories in the classification used as follows: - Victoria and the Northern Territory report that data are submitted in accordance with the ICD-10-AM 10th edition.
-New South Wales, Queensland, Western Australia, and the Australian Capital Territory report that data are submitted in accordance with the ICD-10-AM 9th edition.
-Tasmania report that data are submitted in accordance with the ICD-10-AM 8th edition. - South Australia used a combination of ICD-10-AM 9th Edition, 4th Edition and ICD-10-AM Mental Health Manual 1st Edition. - Western Australia noted that some patients may have a principal diagnosis from an earlier version when they have not had a diagnosis review since the implementation of ICD-10-AM 9th edition. - 2.
+- 1. Differences among states and territories in the classification used as follows: - · Victoria and the Northern Territory report that data are submitted in accordance with the ICD-10-AM 10th edition. - New South Wales, Queensland, Western Australia, Tasmania and the Australian Capital Territory report that data are submitted in accordance with the ICD-10-AM 9th edition. - South Australia used a combination of ICD-10-AM 9th Edition, ICD-10-AM 4th Edition and ICD-10-AM Mental Health Manual 1st Edition. - 2.
 Differences according to the size of the facility (for example, large versus small) in the ability to accurately code principal diagnosis. - 3.
 Differences in the availability of appropriately qualified clinicians to assign principal diagnoses (diagnoses are generally to be made by psychiatrists, whereas service contacts are mainly provided by non-psychiatrists). - 4.
 Differences according to whether the principal diagnosis is applied to an individual service contact or to a period of care.

-New South Wales and Western Australia report the current diagnosis for each service contact rather than a principal diagnosis for a longer period of care.
+New South Wales and Victoria report the current diagnosis for each service contact rather than a principal diagnosis for a longer period of care.
 The remaining jurisdictions report principal diagnosis as applying to a longer period of care.